-In recent years, multiple studies have provided convincing evidence that the microbes lining your gut interact with your brain through a bi-directional communication pathway – the so-called brain-gut-axis1.
+In recent years, multiple studies have provided convincing evidence that the microbes lining your gut interact with your brain through a bi-directional communication pathway – the so-called “gut-brain-axis“1.
 Through this pathway, gut microbes exchange chemicals with our brain, some of which can significantly influence different neurological conditions.

 Gut Microbes & Your Brain – The Basics:

 Neurological conditions like depression, Parkinson’s disease, anxiety or autism (among many others) have been linked to the gut microbiome.
 Just how much influence these tiny inhabitants exert in our brain is still a topic of active research.
 But, the idea that gut microbes influence our mental health is not new.
 About 100 years ago medical researchers were already talking about gut microbes and mental health, as described by this statement published in a leading medical journal from 1914:

 “The control of man’s diet is readily accomplished, but mastery over his intestinal bacterial flora is not…the innumerable examples of autointoxication that one sees in his daily walks in life is proof thereof.
 They are the cases that present…malaise, total lack of ambition so that every effort in life is a burden, mental depression often bordering upon melancholia…”

 Today, we know a lot more about how gut microbes are influencing brain function and what factors are at play.

 How strong is the evidence surrounding gut microbes and our brain?